 - good knowledge of research data management (e.g. FAIR data principles, long term archiving, and metadata standards)

 - competence in team-oriented software development (especially in PHP, Java, and Git) and a familiarity with a Linux environment

-- prior experience with software development projects and FAIR data principles is an advantage
+- prior experience with software development projects is an advantage

 - a high level of commitment to dive deep into the specifics of our infrastructures